Run all tests

 Fetch the specified versions of the typescript package and exit.

---fetch must be used together with the target configuration option or the --target command line option.
-The versions specified via the --target command line option are added, if it is provided; otherwise the versions listed in the target array in the configuration file are added.
+--fetch must be used together with --target or the target configuration option.
+When --target is provided, those versions are fetched; otherwise the versions from the configuration file are fetched.

 tstyche --fetch --target '5.5 || >=5.8'--help